How To Hire Felons in 7 Steps: Everything Businesses Need To Know

 Call center work | Legal, education, and other licensed work* |

-*Some states prevent felons from holding jobs which require a license, like a lawyer, teacher, or doctor.
+*Some states prevent felons from holding jobs that require a license, like a lawyer, teacher, or doctor.

 You may also want to consider the specific crime and how it relates to your job.
 For example, if you need to hire a payroll specialist, you may not want to hire someone convicted of theft.
 Or, if you run a daycare, you can and should reject anyone convicted of child abuse or sexual abuse.
 However, be careful about how and when you exclude them from the application process, as some states forbid employers from rejecting candidates outright because of their criminal history—more on that below.

-With a few exceptions, you cannot explicitly choose to not hire someone because of a felony.
+Compliance Note: With a few exceptions, you cannot explicitly choose not to hire someone because of a felony.
 You cannot have a blanket policy that you don’t hire felons—that will be a recipe for disaster and compliance violations.
-We recommend keeping the door open to this potentially large pool of applicants as many great workers have made mistakes in the past, and you may even get some tax and financial benefits for doing so (which we will cover later).
+We recommend keeping the door open to this potentially large pool of applicants as many great workers have made mistakes in the past.
+And you may even get some tax and financial benefits for doing so (which we will cover later).

 Step 2: Write the Job Description & Set Salary